vulogov/rust_dynamic/README.md

 v = v.map_float(f64::sin);
 ```
 ## How to use a math operations with dynamically-typed objects

-At this moment, only FLOAT and INTEGER objects supported math operations.

 ```rust
 // Let's create x and y objects both of FLOAT type